Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 ### How Custom Migrations Are Applied

 The Kentico Migration Tool uses a handler-based architecture where handlers automatically call your custom migrations during data transformation.
-You do not interact with handlers directly—simply register your migrations and they will be invoked automatically.
+Typically, you do not interact with handlers directly—simply register your migrations and they will be invoked automatically.

 Custom migrations are called during transformation: